 For BOOT Düsseldorf, the yacht is presented in the Ocean version of Galeon’s Mediterranean interior style, developed in collaboration with Insitu & Partners.
 It’s a look that favours muted tones, natural materials and living aboard, not just at anchor.

 Exterior lines are clean, with extensive glazing that lightens the profile and floods the interior with daylight.
-The flybridge, the social heart of a yacht this size, is laid out with generous seating, practical helm positioning and glass-panelled railings.
+The flybridge, the social heart of a yacht this size, is laid out with copious seating, practical helm positioning and glass-panelled railings.

 Galeon’s Beach Mode makes an appearance too.
 At anchor, the cockpit can be expanded via opening balconies, increasing usable deck space and creating a closer connection to the water, ideal for an afternoon swim, paddleboard or sundowner with friends.